Volkswagen to play catch-up in India with feature-rich subcompact

-NEW DELHI (Reuters) - Germany’s Volkswagen AG, Europe’s biggest automaker, is betting that the launch of a feature-rich subcompact in India next year will build on its mere 2 percent market share and drive expansion in the quick-growing emerging market.
+NEW DELHI, June 23 (Reuters) - Germany’s Volkswagen AG , Europe’s biggest automaker, is betting that the launch of a feature-rich subcompact in India next year will build on its mere 2 percent market share and drive expansion in the quick-growing emerging market.

 The new car will fall in the small but burgeoning segment for vehicles shorter than 4 metres, to take advantage of tax breaks, and come with perks usually reserved for high-end models, such as dual airbags and automatic gear shift.